tailypoe3/Rock-Paper-Scissors/README.md

 # rock-paper-scissors

-Create a Rock Paper Scissors game using JavaScript
+Create a Rock Paper Scissors game using JavaScript.